okurka12/ipk_proj1/README.md

 finished.
 This poses a problem that we need to somehow *wait* for the confirmation data. \[4\]

-Receiving data from the poses the same problem as standard input, they can come at any unspecified point in time.
+Receiving data from the server poses the same problem as standard input, they can come at any unspecified point in time.
 Trying to read data from the network before they come would again result in blocking.

 ## Activity diagram, interesting source code sections